Ancient Roman Bridges

-Ancient Roman bridges were an achievement in itself: As might be expected, the greatest difficulty when building a bridge across water is the construction of the supporting pillars rather than the arches which span across them.
+Ancient Roman bridges were an achievement in itself: As might be expected, the greatest difficulty when building a bridge across the water is the construction of the supporting pillars rather than the arches which span across them.
 Unlike the construction of walls, the difficulty arises from the need to provide a solid foundation whilst facing the continuous force of the flowing water.

 Once the foundations had been laid the bottom portion of the pillar could be built within the “barrel” and from there brought up to the required height above the water level by means of scaffolding.
 As already described, the arches would be built by creating a truss to support the work until the arch had been spanned and was capable of supporting itself.

-Clearly this does not obviate the problems brought by the river’s continuous force on the pillars and bridge, particularly during periods of swelling when the force is greatest.
-In order to render the bridges durable the Romans would make the pillars lozenge shaped, like Roman ships, so that on the attacking front they would part the water stream whilst on the back end they would prevent eddies which otherwise favour erosion of the foundations.
+Clearly, this does not obviate the problems brought by the river’s continuous force on the pillars and bridge, particularly during periods of swelling when the force is greatest.
+In order to render the bridges durable the Romans would make the pillars lozenge-shaped, like Roman ships, so that on the attacking front they would part the water stream whilst on the back end they would prevent eddies which otherwise favour erosion of the foundations.

 The top end of the pillars would flow into the arches and this provided the opportunity to leave some openings so that resistance should be as little as possible in the event that the river’s level should rise and threaten to topple the bridge.

-A latin inscription above the arch, on both sides of the bridge reminds us that it was built by Fabricius curator viarum (warden of roads) and that “idemque probavit” – he personally tested it.
+A Latin inscription above the arch, on both sides of the bridge, reminds us that it was built by Fabricius curator viarum (warden of roads) and that “idemque probavit” – he personally tested it.

 The other bridge well worth a look at is the broken bridge known as Ponte Rotto just after the Tiberine island.
 This was known as the Pons Aemilius and it was the first stone bridge across the Tiber.
 It was originally built in the second century BC but the strong river flow has knocked it over several times, the last of which was during the Renaissance.
 The pillars are ancient Roman whilst the arch is posterior.
-The opening in the upper part of the arch to reduce water resistance was obviously not so successful in reducing water resistance and the bridge is now a prop to one of the most romantic views of Rome.
+The opening in the upper part of the arch to reduce water resistance was obviously not so successful and the bridge is now a prop to one of the most romantic views of Rome.

-A quick glimpse of the Milvian bridge is quite interesting, even because of its historical significance: it was here that Constantine the Great effectively became the last great emperor of Rome.
+A quick glimpse of the Milvian bridge is quite interesting, even because of its historical significance: It was here that Emperor Constantine the Great effectively became the last great emperor of Rome.
 It spans the Tiber slightly outside the ancient city walls.
 The stone version was built in 109BC to replace a wooden predecessor.
-The turret and arch at one end of the bridge are reminiscent of the triumphal arches which in some cases the Romans themselves would have at either end of important bridges, in this case they were built much much later by the architect Valadier.
+The turret and arch at one end of the bridge are reminiscent of the triumphal arches which in some cases the Romans themselves would have at either end of important bridges, in this case, they were built much much later by the architect Valadier.